 These films helped launch Bali as a place of mystery, romance, and adventure that continues to draw the world's creatives of today.

 Bali is an extremely fertile and dramatically mountainous island just eight degrees south of the equator, 140km by 80km wide and an area of 5,632 sq km.
 Its mountain chain includes several peaks over 2,000m and many active volcanoes contributing to its exceptional fertility, and provide the dependable rainfall that irrigates the island's complex and ancient rice terraces.
 The island is set amongst turquoise oceans, white, gold and black diamond sand beaches, coral gardens, numerous temples and lush forests that house a unique variety of flora and fauna.

-Bali is a densely populated island with 3.2million inhabitants that is mostly Indonesian; 95% are of Balinese Hindu descent.
-The Balinese have traditional religious roles and rituals, and their own language and calendar.
+Bali is a densely populated island with 3.2million inhabitants that are mostly of Balinese Hindu descent.
+Balinese have traditional religious roles and rituals, and their own language and calendar.
 The national language Bahasa Indonesia is generally understood right across the archipelago with English as its second language.
 Bali is also home to a diverse mix of nationalities from around the world.